-6. Exploration and Evaluation Expenditures (Continued)
+5. Exploration and Evaluation Expenditures (Continued)

-(iii) On June 18, 2013, the Company closed a purchase and sale agreement to vend its Manigotagan Silica Frac Sand Project, comprised of 9 quarry leases located near Seymourville Manitoba, to Claim Post Resources Inc. ("Claim Post") (CPS-TSX.V).
+- (i) The Pipestone project is a 50% joint operation with Cross Lake Mineral Explorations Inc. - (ii) The Bird River project is wholly-owned by the Company.
+Prior to March 24, 2012, the project was held pursuant to a joint venture agreement with Stillwater Mining Company ("Stillwater") who acquired the interest from Marathon PGM Corporation. - (iii) On June 18, 2013, the Company closed a purchase and sale agreement to vend its Manigotagan Silica Frac Sand Project, comprised of 9 quarry leases located near Seymourville Manitoba, to Claim Post Resources Inc. ("Claim Post"), now Canadian Premium Sand Inc. ("Canadian Premium Sand" or "CPS") (CPS-TSX.V).
 Gossan had been seeking a joint-venture partner or a purchaser for the Project since completing a marketing study in late 2010.
 In 2012, Claim Post acquired the adjacent Seymourville Property to the south and announced plans to develop a frac sand operation.
 The consolidation of the two properties should improve the viability of the project.